jupyterlab/jupyterlab/packages/ui-components/README.md

   ```

 What you end up with is a DOM node (by default a 'div') that has an inline svg node as a child.

+### `background-image` vs inline svg

+The big limitation of the old icon-as-css-background pattern is that svg images rendered as `background-image` are invisible to CSS.
+On the other hand, an icon rendered as an inline svg node is fully exposed to the CSS.
+This allows us to dynamicly change icon styling as needed simply by modifying our CSS.
+Most importantly, this allows us to recolor icons according to Jupyterlab's current theme.

 ## How JupyterLab handles icons